SUCCESSFUL RETIREMENT – RESEARCH FINDINGS, REFLECTIONS AND RECOMMENDATIONS

 Using One’s Time

 Working on how to spend the day can be an ongoing issue.
-The research says that people need strategies like Arthur, Cindy and Brian implemented to support achieving their goals as well as strategies to cope with failure of not achieving goals.
+The research says that people need strategies like Arthur, Cindy, Brian and Leslie implemented to support achieving their goals as well as strategies to cope with failure of not achieving goals.
 (Kubicek, 2011; Schale & Willis, 2010).

 Taking the time to think and the skills to reflect are significant and necessary.
 Most responders emphasized the importance of being open to people and opportunities.
 Finding satisfaction may require being especially open to short-term opportunities like taking a class or a time limited job or a one time volunteer experience to check out the organization to see if you would want to do more with them.

-Some responders like Leslie, who have had to deal with major losses and are enjoying their time recommended figuring out what “elements” one wants to have in a day.
+Some responders like Leslie, who have had to deal with major losses and have worked hard to enjoy their life, recommended figuring out what “elements” one wants to have in a day.
 Leslie plans her day by including the following elements: physical activity, social connection, meditation, creativity (e.g., writing, cooking, going to a music event), and service to others.
 For example, Leslie uses her mental health and meditation backgrounds to teach meditation to diverse populations such as prisoners, elderly living in assisted living, and lawyers.
 Leslie, along with most of the responders, supported the research findings that exercise is important (Simone & Haas, 2009).

-Other responders were not as satisfied because they did not really know themselves, their values and desires.
-They had not developed the self-awareness skills necessary to figure out what they wanted to do to give them a sense of purpose with their newly created available time.
+Other responders were not as satisfied because they had not developed the self-awareness skills necessary to figure out what they wanted to do to give them a sense of purpose with their newly created available time.

 Others made their lives too busy, for example by joining too many Boards and taking care of others too much, and had to figure out what was important and how to limit their commitments.
 One woman said “I flunked retirement.
 Without fallow time, I worked too much, than retired too much.
 I’m sorry I didn’t take the time to figure out my new identity.”

 The literature says volunteering can be especially beneficial at this stage (Moen et al., 2000), and is cited as one of the things that make people happy (Cornwell, Laumann & Schumm, 2008).
 However, finding volunteer work that is fulfilling isn’t always easy.
-There may be a lot of volunteer opportunities, but not necessarily at the level of competence/responsibility the person is used to.
+There may be a lot of volunteer opportunities, but not necessarily at the level of responsibility the person is used to.
+The literature finds that when volunteering, women tend to assume the role of helping and men assume administrative roles (Dorfman, 2013).
+People with more social capitol are the ones most likely to volunteer.
 Responders like Cindy, whose passion is with children said that the most successful volunteer opportunities were found by networking.
 The literature on managers says that they find mentoring deeply satisfying, especially those situations with more long-term ongoing relationships (Martin and Lee, 2015).
-Mentoring like Brian is doing with an 11 year old or with younger people new to their field.
-Others who were retiring and moving to a new city, signed up with volunteer positions before moving as opportunities to learn about their new communities, to start connecting with people and to learn something new.
+Further, retirees involved for generative reasons, working for teaching and sharing knowledge with the younger generation, experience improved psychological well-being (Wang & Shi 2014).

 Dusty is finding much joy with her husband Craig traveling on their own and leading group trips for UCSC’s Life Long Learners, a need for many retirees who have the resources and time to finally travel but no one to travel with.
 Craig retired from his first career working for the government when he was 54 and immediately started working full-time in his own business, his second career, the one he always dreamed about in Real Estate.
 Only now in his 70s, did he “really” retire.
 Craig, candidly said, “Now that I’m retired, I hope I don’t die early.”